RiskQuantDotCom/RiskQuantWebsite/content/policies/_index.md

   align: center # "left", "right", "center" - Align the content section
   columns: 8 # 6 - 12 - Set the width of the content section based on a 12 column grid
 ---
-### At Cyber Risk Quant we are committed to being open and transparent with everyone we encounter.
+### At Cyber Risk Quant we are open and transparent with everyone we encounter.
 One way we do this is through our Policies, Terms of Use and Code of Ethical Responsibility.

 #### [Privacy Policy](/policies/privacy)